dojoengine/book/src/cairo/commands.md

 set!(world, (moves, position));
 ```

-Here we are updating the `Moves` and `Position` components in the world state using the `caller` as the entity id.
+Here we are updating the `Moves` and `Position` models in the world state using the `caller` as the entity id.

 ### The `emit!` command